siy/booter-injector/README.md

 ## Advanced Configuration with @ConfiguredBy Annotation

-The **@ImplementedBy** annotation is useful in simple cases, but sometimes it's necessary to establish binding for complex generic signatures or annotated constructor parameters.
+The **@ImplementedBy** annotation is useful in simple cases, but sometimes it's necessary to establish more complex bindings like ones for parametrized types and/or annotated types.
 Such a cases can be handled in two ways - using **@ConfiguredBy** annotation or by performing direct injector configuration.
 Latter approach is discussed below, here we discuss former approach.